InFRN66/detection_fragment/README.md

 # detection_fragment

-Codes to analyze fragment error in object detection.
+Codes to analyze fragment errors in object detection.